matt123miller/matt123miller.github.io/src/data/blog/webdev-learning-path/index.md

 Start with 1 route that returns <abbr title="JavaScript Object Notation">JSON</abbr>.

-Then multiple routes that return different <abbr title="JavaScript Object Notation">JSON</abbr> each.
+Then multiple routes that each return different <abbr title="JavaScript Object Notation">JSON</abbr>.

 Then a route that you provide arguments to.
-Look up GET parameters in your webserver framework docs.
+Look up GET parameters in your webserver framework docs and how to parse them.

-Maybe the backend code can deliver the website of your front end?
+Maybe your little backend can deliver the website of your front end?
 Then instead of using the file protocol file:///file_path etc you can visit http://localhost:3000 or whatever the port your backend is listening to.

 The intro tutorial to the webserver you chose will take you through all this probbaly. <a href="http://expressjs.com/en/starter/installing.html" class="animated-link">Here's the one for express</a> but as I said pick whatever one is appropriate for whatever language you feel comfortable in.